puppetlabs/bolt/documentation/writing_plugins.md

 ## Configuration

-Plugins can use configuration from the `bolt.yaml` file.
+Plugins can use configuration from the `bolt-project.yaml` or `bolt-defaults.yaml` files.
 To allow a plugin to be configured, add a `parameters` section to the [task metadata](writing_tasks.md#task-metadata).

 ```json